jpskenn/Nora/README.md

 Nora is a narrow pitch keyboard with Choc v1 low profile switches.
 It has symmetrical gapless R2-R3 row, like [Jones](https://github.com/jpskenn/Jones).
 Original bottom plate and GH60/Poker compatible low profile cases are supported.

-Narrow pitch makes fingers easy to reach keys far from home position, "T" and "Y", R1 numerics and symbols.
-It also reduces stretching fingers and reduces changing the position of wrist.
-You can continue tying without breaking the position of finger, wrist and elbow.

 ## 対象とするユーザー